-In September 2021, Illinois State University students are using areas around the Town of Normal as labs, collecting data about vegetation and insects where work has already been completed, as well as areas where work is planned.
-Students will be collected data along/at:
+In September 2022, Illinois State University students are using areas around the Town of Normal as labs, collecting data about vegetation and insects where work has already been completed, as well as areas where work is planned.
+Students will collect data along waterways at the following locations:

 For questions about this work, contact:

-Why have these areas been allowed to deteriorate?
+Why have some areas been allowed to deteriorate?

 The Town of Normal is dedicated to doing a better job of maintaining these areas throughout Normal.